pseudoincorrect/Bariot/instructions.md

 ---

-## Vizualize your data with Grafana
+## Visualize your data with Grafana

 Head to $BARIOT_HOST/grafana